thomaue/ft_push_swap/README.md

 By employing Radix Sort for larger lists and simpler sorting techniques for smaller lists, I aimed to optimize the sorting process while adhering to the project's constraints.
 How to Use:

+## WORKING ?

-## To test the sorting functionality, simply compile the program and pass the list of integers as a parameter.
+###To test the sorting functionality, simply compile the program and pass the list of integers as a parameter.
 The program will output the sorted list along with the sequence of instructions used.
-Usage:

-Compile the program:
+1. Compile the program:

 ```bash
 $ make
 ```
-Run the program with a list of integers:
+2. Run the program with a list of integers:
 ```bash
 $ ./push_swap 4 2 7 1 3
 ```